Investor Protection Law Firm Kaskela Law LLC Announces Investigation of Radius Global Infrastructure, Inc. (RADI) Shareholder Buyout and Seeks Additional Cash for RADI Shareholders

-/EIN News/ -- PHILADELPHIA, April 01, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating the fairness of the recently announced buyout of Radius Global Infrastructure, Inc. (NASDAQ: RADI) (“Radius”) shareholders.
+PHILADELPHIA, April 01, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating the fairness of the recently announced buyout of Radius Global Infrastructure, Inc. RADI ("Radius") shareholders.

 Radius shareholders are encouraged to contact Kaskela Law LLC (D. Seamus Kaskela, Esq. or Adrienne Bell, Esq.) at (888) 715 – 1740, or by email (skaskela@kaskelalaw.com / abell@kaskelalaw.com) or online at https://kaskelalaw.com/cases/radius-global-infrastructure/, for additional information about their legal rights and options.